 Franklin lives in Chester County, Pennsylvania with his wife Jennifer and three children, Jack, Isabella and Charlotte.

 Executive Vice President and Chief Operating Officer, Regulated Operations

-Rick Fox was appointed Chief Operating Officer (COO) of Aqua America in July 2015 and is responsible for the company's regulated operations ($756 million in revenues), including engineering and environmental compliance.
+Rick Fox was appointed Chief Operating Officer (COO) of Aqua America in July 2015 and is responsible for the company's regulated operations, including engineering and environmental compliance.